-COVID-19 is responsible for over 15,000 deaths and counting, but this virus is claiming more than just lives.
+COVID-19 is responsible for over 350,000 deaths, but this virus is claiming more than just lives.
 The pandemic’s effect on the healthcare industry and the economy has an impact on mental health.

 With the number of COVID-19 cases continuing to rise in many countries and some discrepancies as to how long the pandemic will last, there must be resources in place to combat any changes in the mental state caused both directly and indirectly by COVID-19.

 Below, we outline everyday stressors during this time of unease, their effects, and solutions that professionals suggest to combat them.
 We will also provide some resources and tips for how to remain in good spirits while practicing social distancing and shelter-in-place orders.

 On the frontline of the pandemic, healthcare providers see and experience it all.
 Including stress.
 Doctors and nurses are responsible for analyzing a patient’s health status.
 With a virus attacking the respiratory system and ventilators on short supply, these decisions can be life-saving or life-ending.

 While this is the type of decision healthcare providers make daily, physicians don’t show up to work each day expecting to put their lives and the lives of their loved ones at risk.
 Like ventilators, protective gear is in short supply.
 With shortages of masks, gloves, and coveralls, governments are asking medical providers to put off any unnecessary procedures until such items can be restocked.
 Even with these measures in place, many physicians are practicing without these items and have concerns about passing COVID-19 to their family members at home.

 The combination of guilt, skyrocketing case numbers, and extended shifts can majorly impact the mental health of physicians and nurses.
 To alleviate some of these pain points, resources are available to those in healthcare.
 These come in the form of emotional support hotlines and counseling services.